CSchoel/arbitrary-but-fixed/_drafts/junit-for-students.md

     This might hint at a missing or incorrect `equals` method, but this is not apparent for a programming novice.

-The problem here was that accidentally the tests for `toString` and `equals` where run last and the students had to scroll past several of these confusing messages to get some feedback that was actually helpful.
+The problem here was that accidentally the tests for `toString` and `equals` were run last and the students had to scroll past several of these confusing messages to get some feedback that was actually helpful.

 ## General rules for good unit tests

 Now that we have seen what can go wrong, it is time to think about what we can do better.
-Some of the following solutions where my own ideas, but some where also suggestions by my tutors and students and have already been implemented in my current algorithms and data structures course at the THM.
+Some of the following solutions were my own ideas, but some were also suggestions by my tutors and students and have already been implemented in my current algorithms and data structures course at the THM.

 ### Lessons from Tale 1